-Features: The Cowichan Valley Trail is a spectacular multi-use trail that is an integral part of the Trans-Canada Trail route on Southern Vancouver Island.
-The Cowichan Valley section runs from the south end of Shawnigan Lake to the Nanaimo Regional District.
+The Cowichan Valley Trail is a spectacular multi-use trail that is an integral part of the Trans Canada Trail route on Southern Vancouver Island.
+The Cowichan Valley section runs from the south end of Shawnigan Lake, west to the Town of Lake Cowichan then north to the Nanaimo Regional District.
 The majority of the gravel trail is wide and flat with some sections running along the roadways.
 The trail provides for easy cycling and walking.

-Lake Cowichan Staging Area: From the Trans Canada Highway, turn west onto Cowichan Valley Highway (Hwy 18)...follow into Town of Lake Cowichan (Hwy becomes South Shore Road).
+Lake Cowichan Staging Area: From the Trans-Canada Highway, turn west onto Cowichan Valley Highway (Highway 18)...follow into the Town of Lake Cowichan (Highway becomes South Shore Road).
 Left on King George, Right on Wellington...Look for the trail information centre on the right and the trailhead kiosk on the left.

-Sooke Lake Road Staging Area:From the Trans Canada Hwy, turn onto S. Shawnigan Lake Road, left onto Sooke Lake Road.
+Sooke Lake Road Staging Area:From the Trans-Canada Highway, turn onto South Shawnigan Lake Road, left onto Sooke Lake Road.
 The Staging Area is located on the right, approximately two minutes down the road.

-Glenora Trails Head Park:From the Trans Canada Highway, turn west onto Trunk Road, left onto Allenby Road (turns into Indian Road), Right onto Glenora Road, Right onto Vaux Road (turns into Robertson Road).
+Glenora Trails Head Park Staging Area:From the Trans-Canada Highway, turn west onto Trunk Road, left onto Allenby Road (turns into Indian Road), Right onto Glenora Road, Right onto Vaux Road (turns into Robertson Road).
 The staging area is located on the left near Cowichan River Provincial Park.